shaynemeyer/n8n-clone/docs/workflow-editor.md

 **useSuspenseWorkflow**

-Fetches a single workflow using React Query suspense mode.
+Fetches a single workflow with nodes and edges using React Query suspense mode.

 **File:** `features/workflows/hooks/use-workflows.ts`